Daniel Jones Player Prop Bets for NFL Week 11 | New York vs. Tampa Bay 11/22/2021

 - In his Week 9 matchup with the Raiders, Jones completed 75.0% of his passes for 110 yards, while throwing one touchdown.

-- Jones tacked on four carries for 17 yards, averaging 4.2 yards per attempt in the running game.
+- He tacked on four carries for 17 yards, averaging 4.2 yards per carry.

-- Jones has thrown for 535 yards (178.3 ypg) to lead New York, completing 70.6% of his passes and tossing four touchdown passes and one interception over his last three appearances.
+- Jones has thrown for 535 passing yards over his last three games (178.3 per game) and has a 70.6% completion percentage (60-of-85), throwing four touchdown passes with one interception.

-- He also has 57 rushing yards on 17 carries, averaging 19.0 yards per game on the ground.
+- He has tacked on 57 rushing yards on 17 carries, averaging 19.0 yards per game.

 Jones' New York Teammates